ParadiseSS13/Paradise/docs/references/docker.md

 The script `tools/docker/init-db` mounts the `SQL` directory from the repository into the database container at `/docker-entrypoint-initdb.d`.
-By doing so, the SQL script that creates the Paradise database schema `paradise_schema.sql` is automatically applied when the container is first created.
+By doing so, the SQL script that creates the Paradise database schema `paradise_schema.sql` is automatically applied when the volume is first created.

 This is already incredibly useful, giving you a database with the correct